xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 <div class="box-purple" style="text-align:left; background-color:#ffffff; font-size:1.3rem; font-family:Calibri;color:#000000;margin-bottom:-1.75rem;">
 <p>- Thank your feet and legs for helping you to move from one place to another.</p>
-<p>- Thank your digestive system for helping you to digest all that you eat everyday; to help you cleanse your body by purging unwanted waste and only absorbing nutrients.</p>
+<p>- Thank your digestive system for helping you to digest all that you eat everyday; to cleanse your body by purging unwanted waste and absorbing nutrients.</p>
-<p>- Thank your heart for its unwavering strength, as it continuously pumps blood to every part of your body, even during moments of sadness, setbacks, and heartbreaks.
-Your heart is still beating and keeping you alive despite how emotionally painful it is sometimes.</p>
+<p>- Thank your heart for its unwavering strength.
+Your heart is still beating and continuously pumps blood to every part of your body, despite how emotionally painful it is sometimes.</p>
 <p>- Thank your mouth and throat for being able to eat delicious food and talk without difficulty.</p>
-<p>- Thank your nose and lungs for helping you to easily breathe in fresh air and exhale, without obstruction.</p>
+<p>- Thank your nose and lungs for helping you to easily breathe in fresh air and breathe out, without obstruction.</p>
-<p>- Thank your brain for helping you to process thoughts and coming up with smart ways to make things better for you.</p>
+<p>- Thank your brain for helping you to process thoughts and coming up with smart ideas to make things better for you.</p>
 </div>

 <p style="text-align:center;">Your body and your organs are worthy of your love and appreciation.</p>